March 22, 2020–January 24, 2021

 The exhibition is organized by the National Gallery of Art, Washington.

-The exhibition is curated by Diane Waggoner, curator of 19th-century photographs, National Gallery of Art.
+The exhibition is curated by Andrea Nelson, associate curator in the department of photographs, National Gallery of Art, Washington.

 Masterpieces of American Furniture from the Kaufman Collection, 1700–1830

 National Gallery of Art, Washington, October 7, 2012–ongoing